eddmann/phpboy/README.md

 ### Running with SDL2 Native Frontend (Work in Progress)

-PHPBoy has experimental support for native desktop rendering using SDL2 for hardware-accelerated, low-latency gameplay.
+Experimental native desktop rendering using SDL2.

 Status: 🔄 Work in progress - code implemented but not fully tested/integrated.